-- Bachelor's Degree from an accredited college or university - GPA of 3.0 or better in the last 60 credit hours - Essay submitted and reviewed: "Why is the applicant interested in obtaining a master's degree in Bilingual/ESL education and how does the applicant see it enhancing their career?"

-• Two letters of Recommendation: Preferably from someone who has supervised you and/or could speak about your strength and weaknesses.
+- GPA of 3.0 or better in the last 60 credit hours - Essay submitted and reviewed: "How specifically will the master's in this program support your goals and interest?" - Two letters of Recommendation: Preferably from someone who has supervised you and/or could speak about your strength and weaknesses.

-- Bachelor's Degree from an accredited college or university - GPA below 3.0 2.5 in the last 60 credit hours - Essay submitted and reviewed: "Why is the applicant interested in obtaining a master's degree in Bilingual/ESL education and how does the applicant see it enhancing their career?" - Two letters of Recommendation: Preferably from someone who has supervised the applicant and/or could speak about their strength and weaknesses. - OTHER EVIDENCE: At least one of the following: - Minimum GRE score of 282 (verbal and quantitative combined); - May also consider cultural components including, but not limited to, English as a second language, weak academic preparation that can be remediated, student motivation and desire to succeed, evidence of success in career field (e.g., teaching or service awards), and/or candidate's diverse experiences and perspectives.
+- Bachelor's Degree from an accredited college or university - GPA below 3.0 2.5 in the last 60 credit hours - Essay submitted and reviewed: "How specifically will the master's in this program support your goals and interest?" - Two letters of Recommendation: Preferably from someone who has supervised the applicant and/or could speak about their strength and weaknesses. - OTHER EVIDENCE: At least one of the following: - o Minimum GRE score of 282 (verbal and quantitative combined); - O May also consider cultural components including, but not limited to, English as a second language, weak academic preparation that can be remediated, student motivation and desire to succeed, evidence of success in career field (e.g., teaching or service awards), and/or candidate's diverse experiences and perspectives.
+This is submitted in the form of a low GPA document explaining the reasons surrounding the lower GPA and evidence of ability to succeed in graduate study. - o Official Transcripts